ObliviousParadigm/Cross-browser-extension/README.md

 ### Load the extension in Firefox

-1. Open Firefox browser and navigate to 'about:debugging'
+1. Open Firefox browser and navigate to `about:debugging`
-2. Click "Load Temporary Add-on" and from the file browser, choose 'Extensions/OnePopup/manifest.json'
+2. Click "Load Temporary Add-on" and from the file browser, choose `Extensions/OnePopup/manifest.json`